Keter: In Western esotericism

-A.E.
-Waite made mention that Rabbi Azariel ben Menachem, a student of Isaac the Blind, in his Commentary on the Sephiroth granted a particular colour to each Sephira, yet these do not agree with the colours given in the Zohar, where Kether (which, according to him, is also correlated to Yechidah) is called colourless, Tiphareth purple, and Malkuth sapphire-blue.
+A. E. Waite wrote that Rabbi Azariel ben Menachem, a student of Isaac the Blind, in his Commentary on the Sephiroth granted a particular colour to each sefirah, yet these do not agree with the colours given in the Zohar, where Kether is called colourless, Tiphareth purple, and Malkuth sapphire-blue.
+In Aleister Crowley's Liber 777, Keter is associated with White Brilliance, the Four Aces of the Tarot, Parabrahm, Wotan, Zeus, the Trinity, Almond in flower, Diamond, Elixir Vitae, Shangti, and Death.
+He also connects Keter to the qlippothic order of Thaumiel.

-As pure formless consciousness, it is often compared with the Sahasrara chakra, which resides above the crown of the head, in Indian Shakta Tantra.

-In Aleister Crowley's Liber 777, Keter is associated with the Four Aces of the Tarot deck, White Brilliance, Poseidon, Brahma, Wodan, Zeus, The Trinity, Almond in flower, Diamond, Elixir Vitae, Dao, and Death.